kodecocodes/swift-algorithm-club/Breadth-First Search/README.markdown

 The parent of a node is the one that "discovered" that node.
 The root of the tree is the node you started the breadth-first search from.

 For an unweighted graph, this tree defines a shortest path from the starting node to every other node in the tree.
 So breadth-first search is one way to find the shortest path between two nodes in a graph.

-Breadth-first search can be used on directed and undirected graphs.

 ## The code